propelorm/propelorm.github.com/documentation/cookbook/symfony2/working-with-symfony2.markdown

 It will write Form Type classes in `src/YourVendor/YourBundle/Form/Type`.

-You can choose which Form Type to build by specifing Model names:
+You can choose which Form Type to build by specifying Model names:

 ```bash
 $ php app/console propel:form:generate @AcmeDemoBundle Book Author